Option 1 – Full Ceremony/Programme not on Shabbat

 The D’var Torah would be given at the end of the service.
-Men and women sit together and your daughter will deliver her D’var Torah from the front of the shul (from where the Rabbi normally delivers his sermon).
-After the D’var Torah, the Rabbi will address your daughter which will be followed by a blessing and the singing of Eshet Chayil by all those present.
+Men and women sit together and your daughter will deliver her D’var Torah from the front of the Beit Hamidrash.
+After the D’var Torah, your daughter will be addressed by her teacher which will be followed by a blessing and the singing of Eshet Chayil by all those present.

 Format 4 - At the Youth Service

-Your daughter can deliver a D’var Torah in the Youth Service which is held upstairs in the Beit Hamidrash.
-You may invite all of your guests to attend the youth service and your daughter will be able to deliver her D’var Torah after the leyning and before Musaf (about half way through the service) or else after the service has finished.
-The Rabbi will attend and address as well as bless your daughter.
-For this option, you would need to liaise with our Youth Director to organise the timings.
+Your daughter can deliver a D’var Torah in the Youth Service which is held upstairs in the Beit Hamidrash on Shabbat morning.
+You may invite all of your guests to attend the youth service and your daughter will be able to deliver her D’var Torah.
+For this option, you would need to liaise with our Youth Directors to organise the event.

 Format 5 – No D’var Torah

 Your daughter does not do a D’var Torah on Shabbat morning at all.
-The Rabbi will say a special prayer from the Bimah after the leining has finished.
-At the end of the service and before Kiddush, your daughter can come forward to the front where the Rabbi will bless her, but will not deliver a full address to her.
+Her father can be called to the Torah and a special prayer will be said from the Bimah .
+At the end of the service and before Kiddush, your daughter can come forward to the front to be blessed, either by you or one of the service leaders, without a full address to her.